 Launching on 1 July 2021, this route will be open to all international students who have a valid UK immigration status as a student and have successfully completed their course at Cranfield.
 The visa will allow eligible students to work, or look for work, in any career or position of their choice, for two years ( for MSc students) and three years (for PhD students) after completing their studies.
 During the period of their visa, they will be able to switch onto the ‘skilled work visa’ if they find a job which meets the skills requirements of the UK Government.

 Resources for Employers

-Cranfield University creates global leaders in technology and management, and we are renowned for having a rich student body from culturally diverse backgrounds.
-With their combination of academic excellence, research capabilities and knowledge of real world applications, they are able to make valuable contributions to commercial objectives.
+Cranfield University creates global leaders in technology and management, we are renowned for having a rich student body from culturally diverse backgrounds.
+With their combination of academic excellence, research capabilities and knowledge of real-world applications, they are able to make valuable contributions to commercial objectives.

 Making your business case to Employers

 In order to be successful with any application for employment, you will need to provide evidence for your skills and abilities, as well as demonstrate your career motivation.
 We have a Learning Pack dedicated to the art of filling in an Application Form, which can be downloaded here; and a Factsheet on Speculative Applications which can be found here.